zhuang-liu-maker/CIFAR10_Test/README.md

 ![](https://github.com/zhuang-liu-maker/CIFAR10_Test/blob/main/Figure/loss/loss_2021-10-08_%2023_29.jpg "CIAR10_test_epoch-100_lr-5e-5_bs-64")
 ## Results and Findings

 In the process of debugging, the main learning rate, the epoch for fine tuning.
-First, keep the learning rate at 0.0001 and gradually increase the epoch from 30 to 200.
+First, keep the learning rate at 0.0001 and gradually increase the epoch from 30 to 100.
 After that, the epoch was also increased from 30 to 100 each time the learning rate was changed.
-The picture below is an example of loss changing with epoch.
+The picture above is an example of loss changing with epoch.
 And each training generates a graph.The specific code is shown in the Plt function.

 The table below shows the parameter values and the corresponding predicted results.